-Hope received her Doctorate of Physical Therapy in 2018 from Idaho State University.
-Shortly thereafter, she moved to Portland, Oregon and began working for Therapeutic Associates.
-Since then, she has completed TAI’s orthopedic residency program as well as advanced manual therapy certification through the North American Institute of Orthopedic Manual Therapy (NAIOMT).
-She is currently preparing to sit for her Orthopedic Certified Specialist examination in Spring 2022.
+Hope received her Doctorate of Physical Therapy from Idaho State University and started her physical therapy career with Therapeutic Associates in the Portland metro area shortly after graduating.
+Since then, she has completed TAI’s orthopedic residency program, advanced manual therapy certification through the North American Institute of Orthopedic Manual Therapy (NAIOMT), and she is an APTA certified Orthopedic Clinical Specialist (OCS).

 TAI Orthopedic Residency Graduate